This is how you know when you’re using corporate performance management (CPM) software correctly: The software doesn’t matter so much.

 “Once you figure out what’s important, the tool just falls into place,” he said.
 “Everybody has smart IT organizations, and they’re good at configuring databases to get at data that they need.
 The hard part is actually determining what they need.”

 MorganFranklin recently worked with Neustar, a clearinghouse and directory services provider, in setting up a financial planning and accounting system in three weeks.
 One of the first things Neustar’s IT staff and Morgan- Franklin did was arrange a meeting with Neustar’s chief financial officer to find out what he needed.
-As it turned out, the CFO was looking for a self-service,
+As it turned out, the CFO was looking for a self-service, driver-based planning application.
+The project progressed quickly from there.

 CPM software is not new to the market but has made significant strides in the last five years.
 While still used as a rudimentary replacement for financial planning on spreadsheets, CPM software has also evolved to tackle complex financial planning and reporting requirements, and it has crept its way into the operational side of business.